Topics on this page

 Proxy setting for cloud accounts

 You can configure Workload Security to use a proxy server specifically for connecting to instances being protected in cloud accounts.
-The proxy setting can be found in Administration > System Settings > Proxies > Proxy Server Use > Deep Security Manager (Cloud Accounts - HTTP Protocol Only).
+The proxy setting can be found in Administration > System Settings > Proxies > Proxy Server Use > Primary Security Update Proxy used by Agents, Appliances, and Relays:.

 Create a VMware vCloud Organization account for Workload Security